The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

 In the previous remark we already defined $Y,W$ as

-Assume that \eqref{eq:UV} holds.
-Then the key feature of $Y$ and $(U,W)$ is that they cannot change ''simultaneously''.
-One of the simplest example for two continuous martingale without simultaneous moving used in one of the proofs of the arcsine law, see e.g., Theorem 2.7 of Chapter VI on page 242 of \cite {Yor}.
+Assume that \eqref{eqUV} holds.
+Then the key feature of $Y$ and $(U,W)$ is that they cannot change ``simultaneously.''
+One of the simplest examples for two continuous martingales without simultaneous moving is used in one of the proofs of the arcsine law; see, for example, Theorem 2.7 of Chapter VI on page 242 of \cite {Yor}.
 In this proof one splits the Brownian motion $B$ with the formula